Domain-adaptive Crowd Counting via High-quality Image Translation and Density Reconstruction: Introduction

 \section{Introduction}

-Crowd counting is usually treated as a pixel-level estimation problem, which predicts the density value for each pixel and sums the entire prediction map as a final counting result.
+\setulcolor{red} Crowd counting is usually treated as a pixel-level estimation problem, which predicts the density value for each pixel and sums the entire prediction map as a final counting result.
 A pixel-wise density map produces more detailed information than a single number for a complex crowd scene.
-In addition, it also boosts other highly semantic crowd analysis tasks, such as group detection \cite{wang2018detecting}, crowd segmentation \cite{kang2014fully}, public management \cite{zhou2013measuring} and so on.
+In addition, it also boosts other highly semantic crowd analysis (group detection \cite{wang2018detecting,li2017multiview,li2017locality}, crowd segmentation \cite{kang2014fully}, public management \cite{zhou2013measuring}, \emph{etc.}) or video surveillance tasks (video summarization \cite{muhammad2018efficient,zhao2018hsa,DBLP:journals/tnn/ZhaoLL20} and abnormal detection \cite{yuan2018structured}).
 Recently, benefiting from the powerful capacity of deep learning, there is a significant promotion in the field of counting.
-However, currently released datasets are too small to satisfy the mainstream deep-learning-based methods\cite{zhang2015cross,sam2017switching,babu2018divide,liu2018decidenet,li2018csrnet,shi2019revisiting}.
-The main reason is that constructing a large-scale crowd counting dataset is extremely demanding, which needs many human resources.
+However, currently released datasets are too small to satisfy the mainstream deep-learning-based methods \cite{zhang2015cross,sam2017switching,babu2018divide,liu2018decidenet,li2018csrnet,shi2019revisiting}.
+The main reason is that constructing a large-scale crowd counting dataset is extremely demanding, which needs many human resources \cite{gao2020nwpu}.

 To handle the scarce data problem, many researchers pay attentions to data generation.
 Exploiting computer graphics to render photo-realistic crowd scenes becomes an alternative to generate a large-scale dataset \cite{wang2019learning}.
 Unfortunately, due to the differences between the synthetic and real worlds (also named as ``domain shifts/gap''), there is an obvious performance degradation when applying the synthetic crowd model to the real world.
-Fig. \ref{Fig-intro} illustrates some visual differences between synthetic and real data.
 For reducing the domain shifts, Wang \emph{et al.} \cite{wang2019learning} are the first to propose a crowd counting via domain adaptation method based on CycleGAN \cite{zhu2017unpaired}, which translates synthetic data to photo-realistic scenes and then apply the trained model in the wild.
 In this paper, we also focus on Domain-Adaptive Crowd Counting (DACC), which attempts to transfer the useful knowledge for crowd counting from a source domain (the synthetic data) to a target domain (the real world).